US, Canada and indigenous groups announce proposal to address cross-border mining pollution

 “It’s been frustrating,” he said.
 “We hope it’s a turning point and that the governments will work in good faith to finally begin” cleanup work.

-The proposal calls for no more than two years of study to gauge the extent of pollution.
+The proposal — submitted through a bilateral panel known as the International Joint Commission — calls for no more than two years of study to gauge the extent of pollution.
 The goal is to develop a plan to reduce pollution impacts “as quickly as possible,” said U.S. Deputy Assistant Secretary of State Rachel Poynter.

 “This is a first step and we recognize that, but it is a critical key first step,” Poynter said.

+Sen. Jon Tester of Montana issued a statement saying he's pleased that officials in Canada are involved after previous complaints from tribes that they were not cooperating.

+“I'll continue to put pressure on the State Department to hold the Canadian government accountable,” the Democratic lawmaker added.

-A Canadian coal company paid a $60 million fine in 2021 after pleading guilty in a court case involving pollution discharges blamed for killing fish in nearby waters in Canada and harming fish downstream in Montana and Idaho.
-Investigators in Canada found Teck Resources Limited discharged hazardous amounts of selenium and calcite from two coal mines north of Eureka, Montana.
+A Canadian coal company paid a $60 million fine in 2021 after pleading guilty in a court case involving pollution discharges in British Columbia blamed for harming fish populations.
+Investigators found Teck Resources Limited discharged hazardous amounts of selenium and calcite from two coal mines.

-Representatives of Teck Resources said at the time of the fine that the company had invested about $1 billion in water treatment facilities and pledged to spend up to $655 million more to further protect nearby waters.
-A company spokesperson did not immediately respond to a request for comment on Monday's proposal.
+Teck Resources spokesperson Chris Stannell said in response to Monday's proposal that the company is making progress in improving water quality.
+It has built four water treatment plants that are removing at least 95% of the selenium from treated water, he said, with six more treatment plants planned by 2027.

+“The plan is working, selenium concentrations have stabilized and are now reducing downstream of treatment,” Stannell said.

 Coal from the region is mined through a highly disruptive method known as mountaintop removal and sold to foundries for steel and metal production.